 Strategy 1c: Co-opt the criticism

 In practice, Sandman says, a company caught in a risk controversy should analyze its critics’ arguments, select the ones that are the most valid, and include them in the company’s messages to the public (2011, January 2).
-“Everything your audience already knows or feels, and everything your opposition is likely to find out and emphasize, belongs in your presentation,” Sandman says (1993 link is to a PDF file).
+“Everything your audience already knows or feels, and everything your opposition is likely to find out and emphasize, belongs in your presentation,” Sandman says (1993 ).
 You want to argue your critics’ case as well as yours.
 “Your goal,” Sandman says, “is to leave your critics with nothing to say, except for things you have already admitted, and things that are flat-out lies (2011, January 2).”
 This, he says, requires us to discern which of our critics’ claims are totally false and which ones have “a germ of truth.”
 We must resist the urge to rebut anything we consider outright nonsense; instead, we should focus our energy entirely on validating our critics’ most cogent points.
 It may feel uncomfortable.
 It may feel unnatural.
 But this is how we calm community outrage and keep a bad situation from getting far worse.

 2. Encourage joint fact-finding

-link up to index“Information gathered, analyzed, modeled, and carefully packaged behind closed doors may have no credibility when it appears, even if it is quite accurate,” Susskind and Field say (1996).
+“Information gathered, analyzed, modeled, and carefully packaged behind closed doors may have no credibility when it appears, even if it is quite accurate,” Susskind and Field say (1996).
 “The answer is to open the doors wide and pursue fact-finding together.
 This means gathering data, analyzing data, and drawing conclusions together.”
 We should look for opportunities to build credibility by working in tandem with our critics to study the problem from our stakeholders’ perspective.
 That is, to study the outrage at least as much as the hazard.

 Organizations too often depend upon their reputations in risk controversies.
 They believe their expertise and their past performance should be enough to persuade the public to trust their unilateral assessment of a risk.
 This is a common strategy among large organizations caught in public disputes.
 “But in a world of a skeptical public, ready with instant expertise and ready conspiracy theory, joint fact-finding is far more likely to lead to believable findings,” Susskind and Field say (1996).